 The AOBFP Early Entry Initial Certification (EEIC) examination allows physicians to seek specialty board certification in Family Medicine or Family Medicine and OMT while still completing residency.

-The early entry option offers the convenience of taking a shortened certification exam during residency, when skills and training are fresh, at a lower cost than the traditional exam.
-Program participants will be able to emerge from residency with their certification requirements completed, increasing marketability among employers and patients.
+The early entry option offers the convenience of taking a shortened certification exam earlier in residency, at a lower cost than the traditional exam.

 Early Entry Initial Certification Written (Cognitive) Exam

 1. Register for the Early Entry Initial Certification Written (Cognitive) Exam, provided you meet one of the following eligibility requirements:

 - You are a DO/MD in a Family Medicine residency.

-- You have completed two osteopathic in-service exams (ISE or ISE+) produced and administered by ACOFP.
+- You have completed two osteopathic in-service exams produced and administered by ACOFP.

-The next Early Entry Initial Certification Written Exam will be offered via PearsonVUE’s remote proctored platform, OnVUE, between Jan.
-16 and Jan.
-30, 2021.
-Candidates will be able to take their exam in their home or office with the security of a remote proctor.
+The next Early Entry Initial Certification Written Exam will be offered Jan.
+16-19, 2024, via remote proctored platform.
+Candidates will be able to take their exam in their home with the security of a remote proctor.

 Early Entry Initial Certification OMT Performance Exam

 2. If you wish to become board-certified in Family Medicine and OMT, you must complete the Early Entry Initial Certification OMT Performance Exam.
-The exam is held at least twice per year, in spring during the ACOFP conference and in conjunction with OMED in the fall.
+The exam will be in spring at the annual ACOFP conference.

 NOTE: Residents completing programs on or after June 30, 2020 may opt out of the OMT Performance Exam and become board-certified in Family Medicine only.
 If you select this option, you may complete the OMT Performance Exam at any point in your career to become certified in Family Medicine and OMT.

 Become Board Certified